JuneStepp/OneLauncher/README.md

 │ --game-settings-directory     Custom game settings directory.
-This is where  │ │                               user preferences, screenshots, and addons are  │ │                               stored.                                        │ │ --newsfeed                    URL of the feed (RSS, ATOM, ect) to show in    │ │                               the launcher                                   │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Game Account Options ───────────────────────────────────────────────────────╮
+This is where  │ │                               user preferences, screenshots, and addons are  │ │                               stored.                                        │ │ --newsfeed                    URL of the feed (RSS, ATOM, etc) to show in    │ │                               the launcher                                   │ ╰──────────────────────────────────────────────────────────────────────────────╯ ╭─ Game Account Options ───────────────────────────────────────────────────────╮